Juggling the School Holidays

 - Have a good book to read – I devour books, especially thrillers.
 It helps keeps me of social media and even if it is one page before I fall asleep it just gives me that little thing to look forward to and again it is also good for my brain.
 I have finished two books in the last week and just picked up a new one today.
 If you are a fellow book lover I am going to be setting up in person book club meetings once a month so watch this space.

-- Paid help – no family support, 3 children and 2 businesses means help needs to come from somewhere.
+- Paid help – no family support, 3 children and a business means help needs to come from somewhere.
 It does not make sense on paper most of the time financially but after a decade paying for childcare now (decade!!)
-I just cannot dwell on that and instead see this as part of investing in ourselves, managing stress and investing in the family too.
+I just cannot dwell on that and instead see this as part of investing in our future, managing stress and investing in the family too.
 We have an amazing nanny at the moment who has been a huge help with week especially with Ray.

 These are just some quick fire strategies that I am using right now.
 This journey of motherhood is ever evolving.
 There is something new to learn everyday and that has not changed since my first son was placed in my arms!
 I could write so much more on the things I have learnt juggling a career which requires high-level thinking and a full home life but hopefully this will give you some ideas to try yourself!